Caché or Ensemble

 7. On the Deltanji node, define an ECP connection to each of the other nodes.

-8. On the Deltanji node, creating a ecurity resource whose name matches that which manages the DELTANJI-LOCAL databases on the nodes Deltanji will manage (i.e. %DB_DELTANJI-LOCAL).
+8. On the Deltanji node, creating a security resource whose name matches that which manages the DELTANJI-LOCAL databases on the nodes Deltanji will manage (i.e. %DB_DELTANJI-LOCAL).
 For ease of initial setup, grant Read and Write public privileges on the new security resource.
-You may subsequently decide to tighten up security by removing these public privileges and giving them only to the users that need them.
+You may subsequently decide to tighten up security by removing the public Write privileges and giving it only to Deltanji users.
+Retain the public Read privilege so that other users don't encounter errors as a consequence of the mappings (global, routine and package) that may cause their processes to read this database.

 Multi-server configurations are not currently supported on GT.M.